danwag06/tag-manager/README.md

 # Tag Manager

-A powerful tool for creating consistent tagged releases that follow semantic versioning.
+A tool for creating consistent tagged releases that follow semantic versioning.

 ## Features